-Years ended December 31, 2022 2021 Balance at beginning of period \$ (6,258) \$ (17,963) Other comprehensive income (loss) before reclassifications 24,033 6,755 Amounts of loss reclassified from accumulated other comprehensive loss to interest expense (86) 4,950 Balance at end of period \$ 17,689 \$ (6,258)
+Years ended December 31, 2023 2022 Balance at beginning of period \$ 17,689 \$ (6,258) Other comprehensive income before reclassifications 3,654 24,033 Amounts of (income) reclassified from accumulated other comprehensive income to interest expense (11,860) (86) Balance at end of period \$ 9,483 \$ 17,689

 Noncontrolling Interests.
-In conjunction with several of the Company's acquisitions in prior years, sellers were issued limited partner interests in LCIF ("OP units") OP units as a form of consideration.
-All OP units, other than OP units owned by the Company, are redeemable for common shares at certain times, at the option of the holders, and are generally not otherwise mandatorily redeemable by the Company.
-The OP units are classified as a component of permanent equity as the Company has determined that the OP units are not redeemable securities as defined by GAAP.
-Each OP unit is currently redeemable for approximately 1.13 common shares, subject to future adjustments.
+In conjunction with several of the Company's acquisitions in prior years, sellers were issued limited partner interests in LCIF OP units as a form of consideration.
+All OP units, other than OP units owned by the Company, were redeemable for common shares at certain times, at the option of the holders, and were generally not otherwise mandatorily redeemable by the Company.
+The OP units were classified as a component of permanent equity as the Company had determined that the OP units were not redeemable securities as defined by GAAP.
+Each OP unit was redeemable for approximately 1.13 common shares, subject to future adjustments.